Internal DLA on Sierpinski gasket graphs: IDLA on Sierpinski gasket graphs

 and the left hand side goes to $1$ as $\epsilon$ goes to $0$, which together with the first claim of the proof gives $\dfrac{\left|\mathcal{I}_{b_n}(o\mapsto n)\right|}{b_n}\to 1$ almost surely. \end{proof}

 Now we have all ingredients needed for the proof of the outer boundary for IDLA cluster in Theorem \ref{thm:idla-sierpinski-gasket}.
 This would be an application of \cite[Theorem 1.2 and Corollary 1.3]{idla-outerbd-dum-cop}.
 Since there are some minor gaps in their proofs, for the sake of completeness, we give the whole proof, adapted to our case, here.
-We want to stress again that we can prove \cite[Theorem 1.2]{idla-outerbd-dum-cop} without the \textbf{weak lower bound} (wLB) condition, condition which was used only in \cite[Lemma 3.2]{idla-outerbd-dum-cop}.
-We overcame this by having finer estimates on the stopped Green function, similar to the case of lattices $\mathbb{Z}^d$.
-The estimates are of course not as precise as on $\mathbb{Z}^d$, but fine enough for our purposes.
+We can prove \cite[Theorem 1.2]{idla-outerbd-dum-cop} without the \textbf{weak lower bound} (wLB) condition, condition which was used only in \cite[Lemma 3.2]{idla-outerbd-dum-cop}.

 As in \cite[Theorem 1.2]{idla-outerbd-dum-cop}, we construct inductively a sequence of IDLA aggregates $\mathcal{I}_j$, by stopping the particles at different distances $n_j$ from the origin.
 If $k_j$ is the number of stopped particles, we choose the next distance $n_{j+1}$, at which we pause particles again, in terms of $k_j$ and $n_j$.
 We iterate this procedure until there are fewer than $n_j^{1/(\alpha+1)}$ particles, at which point there are too few particles to affect the limiting outer radius of the IDLA.